ariel17/be-challenge-arios/README.md

 `docker-compose.yml` file.

 ```
-# can take a few moments since it's building + testing + waiting for db to be
+# It can take a few moments since it's building + testing + waiting for db to be
 # accepting connections
 docker-compose up -d
 ```